Easter Lessons, Revisited

 As the beneficiaries of the greatest blessings in the history of mankind, are we not most especially charged with following this “non-negotiable” order?

-Tags: Charity, Civil Liberties, Civil Society, Corruption, Criminal Justice, Culture, Defense, Imperialism, Liberty, Middle East, Morality, Natural Law, Peace, Personal Liberty, Philosophy, Police, Religion, Terrorism, The State, Torture, War
+Tags: Acts for Everyone, apartheid, Ascension, Charity, Christianity, Civil Liberties, Civil Society, Corruption, Criminal Justice, crucifixion, Culture, Defense, Desmond Tutu, Easter, Father, forgive them; for they know not what they do., Imperialism, Jesus, Jewish history, Killing Fields, Liberty, Maccabees, Middle East, Morality, N. T. Wright, Natural Law, New Testament, Palestine, Peace, Personal Liberty, Philosophy, Police, Pontius Pilate, Religion, Resurrection of Christ, Roman empire, Savior, Terrorism, The State, Torture, Truth and Reconciliation Commission, War